LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/angular-wk1/file-structure.rst

 .. admonition:: Note

    For the "HTML Me Something" assignment, you created an account on `GitHub <https://github.com>`__ .
-Since you will modify your Angular project over the next few lessons, you need access to GitHub to store your progress.
+Since you will modify an Angular project over the next few studios, you need access to GitHub to store your progress.

    Follow the link and make sure you remember your login information, or enroll if you have not yet created an account.